www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t30-deploy-tests.md

       This is important for the RISCV server, that has a lot less resources.
         * [x] Draft new flag, by creating the appropriate `--comand`.
           -> ` bin/worker.execute  --name 'net.splitcells.network.worker' --command 'sh -c "cd ~/.local/state/net.splitcells.repos/public/net.splitcells.network && bin/worker.bootstrap"' --execute-via-ssh-at 'martins-avots@live.splitcells.net' --verbose true --use-host-documents true`
-          -> A dedicated flag is not needed for that, as nothing special needs to done.
+          -> A dedicated flag is not needed for that, as nothing special needs to be done.
         * [x] Use only 1 meta repo for bootstrapping.
 Currently `~/.local/state/net.splitcells.repos/public` and `~/.local/state/net.splitcells.network.worker/.local/state/net.splitcells.repos/public/` is used.
         * [x] Create flag as an alternative to --command, that bootstraps network worker repos and represents a remote server initialization.
           See `Remote Initialization Draft`. -> The dedicated `worker.service.cycle.trigger.at` command with just 1 argument was created instead.